Asset Finance Rates Comparison

 Every business needs assets, whether that’s vehicles, equipment, plant or machinery.
 But, these can be expensive, which is where asset finance can help by spreading the cost of those assets over time.

-• Asset finance loans are generally secured by the asset(s) you purchase
+• Asset finance is generally secured by the asset(s) you purchase

 • Interest rates on asset finance can range from 5-20% p.a.